SMART2016/go-rule-engine/README.md

   -d postgres-cron
 ```

+## How to use
+- The examples/exampleeventprocessor.go is the code that explain how to use this framework

 ## TODO's
 - Handle concurrency issue on state store
   - Check if write fails how we can handle same using message bus commits